ericgtkb/notes/physics/classical-mechanics/oscillations.md

 $$

 The homogeneous solution of the equation has been discussed in the previous section.
-In all cases, as $t\rightarrow\infty$ all terms in the homogeneous solution die out.
+In all cases, as $t\ra\infty$ all terms in the homogeneous solution die out.
 We are thus only interested in the particular solution to the equation of motion.
 We will focus again on the case where